cdmx1/wappler_ac_ag_chart/README.md

 ]
 ```
 We can feed this directly to the module data source.
-Note: setting xkey and xkeys from the UI is optional, it takes the first key for x and subsequent keys as ykeys
+Note: Setting xkey and xkeys from the UI is optional, it takes the first key for x and subsequent keys as ykeys

 For PostgresSQL a query similar to below can be constructed:
 ```